Indigenous Environmental Systems and Economics Graduate Certificate

 About this Program

-Designed to meet the professional and leadership needs of individuals interested in natural resources and environmental programs considering both Indigenous and Western knowledge systems.
-The courses are based on the interrelationship of biological, physical, and cultural systems and address program operations, sustainability, and integrated ecosystems studies.
-The certificate prepares students with a foundational understanding of tribal knowledge systems and resource management practices needed to engage with local, regional, and national tribal nations.
+The Indigenous Environmental Systems and Economics postbaccalaureate certificate is designed to meet the professional and leadership needs of individuals interested in natural resources and environmental programs considering both Indigenous and Western knowledge systems.
+The courses are based on the interrelationship of biological, physical, and cultural systems.
+Required courses address sustainability, economics, and integrated ecosystems studies.
+The certificate provides an opportunity for students to learn fundamental skills for tribal natural resource management, and Indigenous knowledge of aquatic and terrestrial ecosystems.

 The certificate program is designed to take one course (3 cr) each semester.